BOARD OF DIRECTORS

-Shinica Thomas is the Director of Advocacy and Educational Partnership for the Girl Scouts -North Carolina Coastal Pines.
+Shinica Thomas is an Elected Official, serving as a Wake County Commissioner in the Capital City of Raleigh, North Carolina.
+Shinica is a Lifetime member of the Girl Scouts.
 While establishing partnerships with school boards, superintendents. and principals, Shinica works at showing elected officials Girl Scout programs that help build girls of courage, confidence and character who make the world a better place.

 Shinica holds a Bachelor’s Degree in Political Science from Fayetteville State University and Master’s Degree in Government from Regent University.
 She has lived all over the world as a military child and then an Air Force wife, but enjoys calling North Carolina home.
 She is married to Raymond, her high school sweetheart, and they have two sons Rahsaan & Khalid.

 Kelli Palmer is a multidimensional leader who focuses on historically underrepresented populations and has done so throughout her career.
 She leverages education and analytics to provide insights that galvanize change.

 Kelli is currently the Head of Global Inclusion & Diversity and Corporate Citizenship for CFA Institute.
 She is a strategist and business leader with expertise in IDEA (inclusion, diversity, equity, and accountability), sustainability, philanthropy, people and systems management, and the performing arts.
 Her talent for developing strategy and translating it into action has allowed her to serve organizations ranging from institutions of higher education to leading membership organizations and non-profit start-ups.
 In these spaces, she improves business processes and operations; builds policies and procedures; creates and oversees high-talent and diverse teams; and aligns business goals with corporate citizenship opportunities.